EdgarSantos-Fernandez/id_basketball/README.md

 ## Data:

-* file CLEatGSW.RDS contains the player data from the game CLE vs GSW played on 25-12-2015.
+The file CLEatGSW.RDS contains the player data from the game CLE vs GSW played on 25-12-2015.

+## Codes:
+Please, see the file ```ID in basketball.Rmd``` for an illustration of the use of HIDALGO.

 ## Results: